 - 1. The student will be suspended immediately, and parents will be contacted. - 2.
 The authorities must be contacted immediately. - 3.
-Any student reprimanded with drugs or drug related incidents might be expelled or arrested. - 4.
+Any student reprimanded for drug use or drug-related incidents might be expelled or arrested. - 4.
 The PCA and local school board will decide if the student is permitted to return to school.